Adaptive Auxiliary Prompt Blending for Target-Faithful Diffusion Generation¶

 Overall Architecture¶

-This coefficient automatically adjusts the anchor contribution at each denoising step without hyperparameter search, and can be computed using the three score function evaluations already required (unconditional, target-conditional, and anchor-conditional).
+This automatically adjusts the anchor contribution at each denoising step without hyperparameter searching, requiring only the three score evaluations already needed (unconditional, target, anchor), thereby adding negligible cost.

-Proposition 1 proves that, under a log-concave target distribution assumption, the squared 2-Wasserstein distance of the adaptive projection is strictly superior to that of any fixed interpolation coefficient, providing a theoretical upper-bound guarantee.
+Proposition 1 proves that under the log-concave target distribution assumption, the squared 2-Wasserstein distance of adaptive projection is strictly smaller than any fixed interpolation coefficient.
+This provides a theoretical upper bound guarantee, transforming heuristic interpolation into a principled optimal choice.

 Loss & Training¶

-Since a closed-form solution exists, no iterative optimization is required; the coefficient is computed directly at inference time.
+Since a closed-form solution exists, no iterative optimization is required; it is calculated directly during inference.

 Key Experimental Results¶